 Naomi Wolcott-MacCausland, Bridges to Health Program Coordinator

-As coordinator of UVM Extension’s Bridges to Health project, Naomi designed, implemented and manages the statewide health outreach program for immigrant farmworkers.
-She also co-directs Huertas, a community-based food security project working to increase access to culturally familiar foods with farmworker households.
-She holds an Master's Degree in Community Development and Applied Economics from UVM.
+Naomi provides leadership and management oversight for a portfolio of grants and initiatives in support of migrant health access and equity.
+Naomi designed, implemented, and grew Bridges to Health, Migrant Health Program's flagship program that utilizes Community Health Workers to improve access to health and social services for migrant workers and their families across Vermont.
+She established and co-directs Huertas, a community-based food security project working to increase access to culturally familiar foods with farmworker households.
+She holds a Master's Degree in Community Development and Applied Economics from UVM.
 Naomi speaks Spanish fluently after living for four years in Central America including two years with the Peace Corps in El Salvador.

 Email: nwolcott@uvm.edu